shakfu/chuck-max/README.md

   - Fluidsynth
   - Ladspa

-- As of this version, there is no support for non-chuck callbacks and global events are only supported via the `sig` (for *signal*) and `broadcast` messages.
-Note that `sig` was supposed to be called `signal` but there is a global Max messge with the same name!

 - The `chuck~` object can take the following arguments:

   - `[chuck~]` : single channel in/out, no default chuck file